erreduarte/word_counter_sh/NPS_query/readme.md

 - **Query 2**: Implements Common Table Expressions (CTEs), offering a more modular syntax but potentially impacting performance.

 ## General Performance Overview
 Regardless of the approach, both queries indicate potential bottlenecks in the compute phase.
 In scenarios with large datasets, it would be beneficial to partition the table.
-My suggested partitioning would be based on the patient_id and date columns, as these are the most commonly used fields by analysts for daily analysis.
+My suggested partitioning would be based on the patient_id and date columns, as these tend to be the most commonly used fields by analysts for daily analysis.
 Given that the NPS is evaluated bi-weekly, this partitioning would allow for improved parallelization and provide ready-to-use data.
 Additionally, pre-extracting data from the JSON column is important, as concurrency and on-demand JSON parsing can create significant overhead, impacting query performance and job stability.

 ## Performance Metrics